 BoxRun “Running for the Fight”: 90 Marathons in 90 Days

 There’s some good people out there, and Mike Strange, a three-time Canadian Olympic boxer, is one of them.
-Currently, he is only 1/3rd into his journey to “Knockout Childhood Cancer” by running 90 Marathons in 90 consecutive days through the BoxRun Foundation.
-His journey began on May 8th in St Johns, Newfoundland and will end right here in his hometown of Niagara Falls, ON (projected date August 9th).
+Within a matter of a couple of days, he will have completed his personal journey to “Knockout Childhood Cancer” by running 90 Marathons in 90 consecutive days through the BoxRun Foundation.
+His journey began on May 8th in St Johns, Newfoundland and will end right here in his hometown of Niagara Falls, ON this Saturday, August 9, 2014.

 Mike Strange is a local hero and mentor to many people.
 Besides being an 11 time Canadian amateur boxing champion, Mike started “Heater’s Heroes” in 2011 to honour his mentor Robert “Heater” Lavelle, an annual event held in Niagara Falls to help local sick children in need.
 His heart is as big as his physical strength with his will to help sick children and those with developmental disabilities.

 In his own words, Mike says: “I have met so many brave children over the past few years who have been affected by cancer and other life altering diseases.
 After witnessing their innocence and strength I feel I have to do whatever I can to help. that is why I run, I don’t have a choice.”

 It is because of this, that he started the BoxRun Foundation.
 Originally, the first BoxRun began in 2012 from Thunder Bay, ON. to Victoria, BC. and raised $100,000 for Childhood Cancer Research and this year he hopes to raise even more towards the cause and motivate, inspire and gain awareness along the way with every step he takes.